helium/HIP/0000-excess-mobile-allocation-budget.md

 - Voting Requirements: veMOBILE

 ## Summary
-This HIP stipulates what the 15 Billion of the 20 billion MOBILE currently under the Helium Foundation custody will be used for.
+This HIP stipulates what 15 Billion of the 20 billion MOBILE currently under the Helium Foundation custody will be used for.

 ## Stakeholders
 MOBILE Token Owners - MOBILE token holders will benefit from the burn of MOBILE, and the addition of new service providers